We are here to help you.

 Once your case has been accepted, we will draw up a timetable for the mediation sessions to happen.
 We will take into account both parents’ availability and the need to fit in with any court hearings.
 For child abduction cases, we will usually schedule three mediation sessions over two or three consecutive days, with each session lasting up to 3 hours.
 For other cases, such as contact and international relocation cases, we may arrange the sessions differently so that they are appropriate for the situation.

 Traditionally, parents and mediators would meet in the same room to mediate.
 As we deal with a large number of international cases we appreciate this is not always ideal or possible.
-As a result we have adapted our practice and regularly mediate by skype or other internet platforms.
-The mediator who undertakes your screening interview will identify how best to arrange mediation in your case, including the possibility of mediating over the internet.
+As a result we have adapted our practice and regularly mediate by Zoom or other internet platforms.
+The mediator who undertakes your assessment meeting will identify how best to arrange mediation in your case, including the possibility of mediating over the internet.

 Reaching an agreement